Samba as a print server

-Another common use of Samba is to configure it to share printers installed, either locally or over the network, on an Ubuntu server.
-Similar to File Server this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.
+Just as we did in using Samba as a file server, this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.

-Before installing and configuring Samba it is best to already have a working CUPS installation.
-See ??? for details.
+Before installing and configuring Samba as a print server, it is best to already have a working CUPS installation.
+See our guide on CUPS for details.

 sudo apt install samba

 /etc/samba/smb.conf.
-Change the workgroup attribute to what is appropriate for your network, and change security to user:
+Change the workgroup attribute to what is appropriate for your network:

 browsable = yes guest ok = yes